wpswings/pdf-generator-for-wp/readme.txt PDF.txt

 * Fix : Minor Bug Fixes

 = 1.0.7 - Released on 20 May 2022 =

-* New: Minor Bug Fixes
+* New : Minor Bug Fixes
-* New: Compatible with latest WP and WC
+* New : Compatible with latest WP and WC

 = 1.0.6 - Released on 11 April 2022 =

-* New: Some substantial changes across different areas of the plugin.
+* New : Some substantial changes across different areas of the plugin.
-* New: Minor Bug Fixes
+* New : Compatible with latest WP and WC
-* New: Compatible with latest WP and WC
+* Fix : Minor Bug Fixes

 = 1.0.5 - Released on 03 February 2022 =

-* New: Change author from MakeWebBetter to WP Swings
+* New : Change author from MakeWebBetter to WP Swings
-* New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=pdf-org-page&utm_campaign=official).
+* New : Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=pdf-org-page&utm_campaign=official).
-* New: Compatible with latest WP and WC
+* New : Compatible with latest WP and WC
-* Fix: Minor bug fixes
+* Fix : Minor bug fixes

 = 1.0.4 - Released on 26 November 2021 =

-* New: Compatibility with latest WP(5.8.2) and WC(5.9).
+* New : Compatibility with latest WP(5.8.2) and WC(5.9).
-* Fix: Minor bug fixes
+* Fix : Minor bug fixes

 = 1.0.3 - Released on 29 October 2021 =

-* New: Multisite Compatibility added
+* New : Multisite Compatibility added
-* Fix: Minor bug fixes
+* Fix : Minor bug fixes

 = 1.0.2 - Released on 21 September 2021 =

-* New: WPML Compatibility
+* New : WPML Compatibility
-* Fix: Minor bug fixes
+* Fix : Minor bug fixes

 = 1.0.1 - Released on 30 July 2021 =

-* New: Shortcode updated
+* New : Shortcode updated
-* Fix: Minor bug fixes
+* Fix : Minor bug fixes
-* Fix: Content issue resolved while using shortcode.
+* Fix : Content issue resolved while using shortcode.

 = 1.0.0 =